mmmaurer/elfen/README.md

 ## Installation
-Install this package using the current pypi version
+Install this package using the current PyPI version
 ```bash
 python -m pip install elfen
 ```